 The town of Krapina in Croatia is most famous for its Neanderthal history and museum.
 It was way back in 1899 when the largest number of Neanderthal fossil bones from almost 80 individuals was discovered.
-As a result the site has been a source of great interest to experts who are keen to understand how our ancestors lived back at the very start of civilisation.
+As a result, the site has been a source of great interest to experts who are keen to understand how our ancestors lived back at the very start of civilization.

 Varazdin, Hrvatsko Zagorje

-Situated to the north east of the capital Zagreb and only 46 kms form the Hungarian border you will find the baroque town of Varazdin.
-The architecture and ambience in the town is quite special and can be enjoyed on foot as Varazdin is a great place to just stroll and explore.
+Situated to the northeast of the capital Zagreb and only 46 km from the Hungarian border you will find the baroque town of Varazdin.
+The architecture and ambiance in the town are quite special and can be enjoyed on foot as Varazdin is a great place to just stroll and explore.

-There is the Fortress and City museum dedicated to the towns history from when it was once the capital of the region.
-Then there are palaces, churches and cathedrals and a pretty central square.
-There are many fabulous restaurants and watering holes and in the summer they regularly host festivals and street parties such as the Spancirfest to bring in the visitors both young and old to enjoy the music, food and family entertainments.
+There is the Fortress and City museum dedicated to the town’s history from when it was once the capital of the region.
+Then there are palaces, churches and cathedrals, and a pretty central square.
+There are many fabulous restaurants and watering holes and in the summer they regularly host festivals and street parties such as the Spancirfest to bring in visitors both young and old to enjoy the music, food, and family entertainment.

 Plitvice Lakes National Park, Lika

 The UNESCO-protected Plitvice Lakes National Park is the oldest and largest national park in Croatia.